looking at an ambrosia apple

 Apples Of Uncommon Character: 123 Heirlooms, Modern Classics, & Little-Known Wonders, by Rowan Jacobsen

-Ambrosia Apples are grown mainly in British Columbia and Washington state, although new orchards are being planted each year.
-To ripen properly, Ambrosia Apples require a growing climate with warm fall days and crisp, cold nights.
+Ambrosia apples are grown mainly in British Columbia and Washington state, although new orchards are being planted each year.
+To ripen properly, they require a growing climate with warm fall days and crisp, cold nights.
 The daily temperature swings in autumn help the apples develop their characteristic red color.

-Here are some areas where Ambrosia Apples are grown:
+Here are some areas where Ambrosias are grown:

 • British Columbia